 This is a problem we confront all the time at The Poole Law Group.
 The answer is that at the start, you need to worry about this enough to make sure that there hasn’t been an oversight about your injuries.
 On the other hand, you don’t want to panic.

 Just because a healthcare provider at the ER or urgent care didn’t diagnose you with a concussion or traumatic brain injury (TBI) doesn’t mean you don’t have one.
 Keep in mind that both onsite emergency rescue personnel and ER docs and nurses are trained to look for obvious trauma after a crash and treat it (e.g., broken bones, gashes, heavy bleeding, severe back injuries, etc.).
 Studies show that concussions and TBIs are frequently overlooked or misdiagnosed in these settings.
 Some studies indicate the misdiagnosis rate exceeds 50%.
 Oftentimes, too, concussion/TBI symptoms do not fully become apparent because of the body's adrenaline response to an accident.
 Once the adrenaline rush wears off, the symptoms become more apparent.
+Furthermore, the majority of current medical criteria now recognize that a mild TBI can be sustained with NO loss of consciousness.

 What symptoms are indicative of a TBI?
 Forgetfulness, gaps in your memory as to how the crash occurred or what happened immediately afterward, dizziness, ringing in your ears, any problems or sudden changes to your vision, queasiness in your stomach, difficulty sleeping or wanting to sleep abnormally (e.g., too long or too little) are indicators that you may have a more serious problem.
 Also, get a family member or someone living with you to keep an eye on you as, frankly, you might not be in shape to properly assess yourself.